 The house’s external appearance and structure must be reinstated to a reasonable standard, and the new location will need to comply with the District Plan.

 What you’ll need to apply for resource consent

 - Site plan at 1:100 scale showing the house location.

-- Elevation plans showing the house and floor plan
+- Elevation plans showing the house and floor plan.

-If the house is coming from outside Palmerston North, you need to arrange for a Building Officer's report, where normally a building inspector from the local Council can provide the necessary information.
-Check with the Council where the house is coming from.
-If a house is being shifted within Palmerston North, a Building Officer from the Palmerston North City Council will inspect the house as part of the resource consent application
+If the house is coming from outside Palmerston North, you need to arrange for a building officer's report, where a building inspector from the local council can provide the necessary information.
+Check with the council where the house is coming from.
+If a house is being shifted within Palmerston North, a building officer from the Palmerston North City Council will inspect the house as part of the resource consent application.

-If there will be multiple houses on the site or if there is a proposed subdivision, you may need to pay a Development Contribution.
+If there will be multiple houses on the site or if there is a proposed subdivision, you may need to pay a development contribution.

 To find out more contact our building and planning team